Carolina Panthers vs. Philadelphia Eagles NFL Week 5 Odds, Plays and Insights for October 10, 2021

 Over/under insights

-- Carolina and its opponents have combined for 44.5 points or more only one time this year.
+- Carolina and its opponents have combined for 44.5 points or more only once this season.

 - Philadelphia and its opponents have combined to score more than 44.5 points in two games this season.